Start Your Claim

 What happens at A&E?

-There are three stages to accessing A&E treatment.
+There are three stages of accessing A&E treatment.
 They are:

 When you arrive at A&E, you will need to register with the receptionist.
 The receptionist will ask about your symptoms and you will be allocated a priority.
 You will then be asked to sit in the waiting room and wait for the second stage of your A&E treatment - assessment.